shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 In this project, I aim to predict whether an accident that happens under a specific set of circumstances will be an accident limited to *property damage* or if it will include some form of *physical injury* to the driver and passengers.

+## Data
+The dataset that I am using for this project is majorly provided by the government and pertains to the city of Seattle, Washington.
+The number of observations (194, 6773) in the data is enough to formulate a machine learning model.
+A large majority of the feature-set contains qualitative and categorical data, which is why performing a simple *Multiple Linear Regression* or* Polynomial Regression* is not the best option.
+The target variable for this model would be the level of severity of the car accident (property damage only versus physical injury).
+After studying Pearson Correlation Coefficients and visually analyzing the data, we determined the following features to be most relevant when predicting the *Accident Severity*:

+-

 ## Sources

 - https://www.thelancet.com/journals/lanplh/article/PIIS2542-5196(19)30170-6/fulltext#articleInformation